ChaosRifle/DU-FactoryCloner/README.md

 # DU-FactoryCloner
-lua script to clone factories out
+### lua script to clone factories out
-- If you found this code helpful, please considder throwing some credits my way in the Settlers MYDU server.
+# If you found this code helpful, please considder throwing some credits my way in the Settlers MYDU server.
 My IGN is 'ChaosRifle'

-[TableIO](https://github.com/LexLoki/tableIO) provided under MIT is NOT my work, and all credit for tableIO goes to its dev
+[TableIO](https://github.com/LexLoki/tableIO) provided under MIT is NOT my work, and all credit for tableIO goes to its dev.
+These are the library files.

 How it works:
 the Factory Cloner Origin script uses the core to grab all id's and state of the factory.